Interplay of Anderson localization and quench dynamics: MODEL AND THE QUANTUM QUENCH

-In the quench problem studied here, where at time $t=0$ a disordered chemical potential is suddenly turned on, the system is initially in the many-body ground state of the Hamiltonian~\eqref{eq:hamil} for $W=0$.
-As $N$ many-body wave functions are filled in this fermionic system and each has overlaps with \textit{all} eigenfunctions of the disordered Hamiltonian (shown in Figs.~\ref{fig:2}(bc), direct detection of the transition in the quench dynamics is challenging.
-However, the nature and the statistical properties of these wave functions and the distribution of overlaps with the plain waves lead to important and rather counterintuitive crossovers in the behavior of observables after the quench.
-In particular, as aforementioned, fluctuations of density are suppressed for both extremely localized and extremely extended states but are sensitive to the transient region, where either both extended and localized states are present or there is a large distribution of localization lengths.
-In wha follows, we study this behavior in depth and show that it results in the non-monotonic behavior depicted in Fig.~\ref{fig:1}.
+In the quench problem studied here, the system is initially in the many-body ground state of the Hamiltonian~(\ref{eq:hamil}) for $W=0$.
+As $N$ many-body wave functions are filled in this fermionic system and each has overlaps with \textit{all} eigenfunctions of the disordered Hamiltonian [shown in Figs.~\ref{fig:2}(b) and \ref{fig:2}(c)], direct detection of the transition in the quench dynamics is challenging.
+However, the nature and the statistical properties of these wave functions and the distribution of overlaps with the plane waves lead to important crossovers in the behavior of observables after the quench.
+In particular, as mentioned earlier, fluctuations of density are suppressed for both extremely localized and extremely extended states but are sensitive to the transient region, where either both extended and localized states are present or there is a large distribution of localization lengths.
+In what follows, we study this behavior in more depth and show that it results in the nonmonotonic behavior depicted in Fig.~\ref{fig:1}.